Essentials

 A web app on your phone — open it anywhere, works offline once loaded.

-Every spot on an BeyondWeGo map is visited and verified by locals, with no ads or sponsored pins.
-It's organised into themed layers, works offline, and is a one-time purchase you keep forever — not a feed built to sell you something.
+Every spot on an BeyondWego map is visited and verified by locals, with no ads or sponsored pins.
+It's organised into themed layers, works offline, and comes as a simple travel pass — not a feed built to sell you something.
 Here's how that stacks up against the usual ways people plan a trip.

 |---|---|---|---|---|